PaddyFA/milestone-project-1/README.md

 * I went for simple easy to use site.
 * I wanted a site that would be similar looking to a band profile.
 * I wanted a site that looks good on all devices.
-* I wanted the site to have a clear simple contact and sign up sections.
+* I wanted the site to have a clear simple contact section.

 ## Structure

 * There is an easy to use site with everything that the user needs.
-* The home page has all relative contact info and opening times.
+* The home page has a video and a bit about the school.
 * The courses page provides info and fees for each of the 4 courses displayed.
-* The sign up page has a quick Name, Email, Message and instrument fields on the form.
+* The contact page has a quick Name, Email, Message and instrument fields on the form.
 * Links in the footer to provide access to all social media of the school